 How do I know if I could use a wedding planner?

-Wedding planners were perhaps once considered frivolous and for the ultra rich and famous, however in reality we are practical solutions for busy lives.
-The most popular reasons I find clients use my wedding planning services are for the knowledge I bring to their plans and extra time I gain them.
-And, in some cases, saved them from ill spent money which would have not achieved their overall vision for their wedding days.
+Wedding planners were perhaps once considered frivolous and for the ultra-rich and famous, however, in reality, we are practical solutions for busy lives.
+The most popular reasons I find clients use my wedding planning services are for the knowledge I bring to their plans and the extra time I gain them.
+And, in some cases, saved them from ill-spent money which would have not achieved their overall vision for their wedding days.
 When you consider how long it could take to get it right planning alone versus time spent with family, friends and work commitments, it can soon unravel into a potentially stressful environment.
 On average, to plan a whole wedding takes between 250-300 hours, that's a consolidated 6 weeks, working 40 hours a week.
 Hiring a wedding planner will be dedicated to you throughout, ensuring you are making the best decisions for you and your wedding.
 If you want to learn a little more about what to expect from me as your wedding planner, take a look here.

 Will you travel?

 Of course!
 The majority of my weddings happen in Yorkshire, Derbyshire & The Lakes, but I'm more than happy to cover further afield.
 Just get in touch for a chat and we can discuss your requirements.

 Whilst I choose not to permanently hold items of stock or decor as part of my collection, I do design wedding days.
 As part of my ethos, individuality is key so when I design your day, it is one of a kind and bespoke to you.
 Usually, couples include this service within either my full planning or partial planning service and I will design their day, as well as source the relevant suppliers to ensure this is top-notch.
 This can include suppliers such as florists, furniture, linen & stationary - whatever it takes to create the vision.
 I will then also coordinate, the design elements during the set up of your wedding day.
 If there's something else, I can help you with - do let me know as I'm always happy to chat.